kapilbhudhia/DockerAPI/README.md

 This application serves as a small demonstration for accessing the Docker REST API using the **Docker.DotNet** nuget package

 ### Pre-requisite
 The application creates new containers for the docker image : **vad1mo/hello-world-rest**, so make sure that this image is already pulled to your local docker repository.

-use the following command to pull the Image:
+Use the following command to pull the Image:

 ```docker pull vad1mo/hello-world-rest:latest```